Copyright © 2024 Peking University School of Transnational Law.

 B.A., Yale College

-Ray Campbell is a scholar of civil procedure and professional responsibility.
-His current research concentrates on the intersection of law and commerce, with a special focus on the changing nature of the legal services marketplace in light of technological and economic innovations.
 Before embarking on his career in academia, Professor Campbell served as law clerk to U.S. Chief Justice Warren Burger of the United States Supreme Court, as a law clerk to Judge Malcolm Wilkey of the U.S. Court of Appeals for the D.C.
-Circuit, as a prominent litigation partner in the multinational law firms of Kirkland & Ellis and Jenner & Block, and as Chairman and CEO of HarmonyCentral.com, Inc. a leading Internet resource for musicians.
-Professor Campbell received his undergraduate degree from Yale College and his Juris Doctor degree from the University of Virginia.
+Circuit, as a litigation partner in the multinational law firms of Kirkland & Ellis and Jenner & Block, and as Chairman and CEO of HarmonyCentral.com, Inc., a leading Internet resource for musicians.
+Before attending law school, he worked as a political and federal courts reporter for the Nashville Banner.